Rude travelers in Tibet: Most travelers to Tibet are great people. However, some travelers should have stayed home. info@thelandofsnows.com

 The vast forests of the Kham region of Nangchen County (Yushu Prefecture)

-Leaving on the train….or so we thought
+Leaving on the train….or so we thought.

 Bumpy Road…I want a refund!

-A couple years ago, a good friend of mine in Lhasa who owns a popular travel agency, arranged for a group of 2 to take the classic overland route from Lhasa to Everest Base Camp (EBC) and back to Lhasa.
+A few years ago, a good friend in Lhasa who owns a popular travel agency arranged for a group of 2 to take the classic overland route from Lhasa to Everest Base Camp (EBC) and back to Lhasa.
 The trip went well…until the group took the road to EBC.
-This group of 2, which were informed before they left for Lhasa that the last stretch of road to EBC was not good, yelled at the driver and guide the entire length of the journey from Baber to EBC.
-When the group returned to Lhasa, they demanded that my friends agency give them a substantial refund due to the poor road to Everest.
-Keep in mind that to reach the Nepal side EBC, you need to TREK!
-On the Tibet side you can literally drive all the way.
-I have been all across Tibet and there are many roads that are FAR worse than the road to EBC.
-My friend ended up giving the group a partial refund, even though he told them clearly that the road to EBC was dirt.
+This group of 2, who were informed before leaving for Lhasa that the last stretch of road to EBC was not good, yelled at the driver and guided the entire journey from Baber to EBC.
+When the group returned to Lhasa, they demanded that my friend’s agency give them a substantial refund due to the poor road to Everest.

 Yilhun Lha Tso, one of the most beautiful lakes in the Kham region